AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

     * a Type_Invariant aspect specification
       (see :ref:`type_invariants`);

-    * an indexing expression of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that index or slice (see :ref:`object_renaming_declarations`);
+    * an indexing expression of an indexed_component or the discrete_range of a slice in an object renaming declaration which renames part of that indexed_component or slice (see :ref:`object_renaming_declarations`);

     * a generic actual parameter corresponding to a generic formal object having mode **in** (see :ref:`generic_instantiation`);